nawafalrumaihi/3DforTeam3/README.md

 https://docs.unity3d.com/Manual/UnpackingPrefabInstances.html

-# NOTES:
+# Additional notes
 * Make sure the downloaded 3D Ojects stay in the same folder before importing
 * Always make sure the 3D Object File Type will stay in the Project's Assets Folder
 * Materalize 3D Object in Unity

-# CREATING BLENDER FILES?
+# Creating 3D Objects using Blender?
 * Make sure -> (Lights and Camera) are removed before exporting in Blender
-* Center all 3D Models into the following position (0,0,0)
+* Center all 3D Models to the following x,y,z position (0,0,0)

-If any issues occur with downloading any of the 3D files, message me on Twitter or Discord!
+If any issues occur with downloading/creating any of the 3D objects, message me on Twitter or Discord!
 #happygamedev